 engagement in order to close achievement gaps that exist between students with and without IEPs.

 Professional Learning Opportunities

-Our continuum of opportunities is designed to engage educational SLPs in sustained and collaborative professional learning around areas of professional inquiry, targeted continuous improvement, and school or district goals.
+Our continuum of opportunities is designed to engage school-based SLPs in sustained and collaborative professional learning around areas of professional inquiry, targeted continuous improvement, and school or district goals.

-Please click HERE to view remaining 2016-17 professional learning opportunities that are relevant to the work of school speech-language pathologists.
+Please click HERE to view planned 2017-18 professional learning opportunities that are relevant to the work of school speech-language pathologists.

 Speech and Language Lending Library

 Oakland County public school speech-language pathologists may borrow materials, assessment tools, and student equipment for up to 30 days.